Grow your list with inbound marketing

 The first point is very important.
 By targeting a specific problem or type of customer, you’re going to have a much easier time coming up with an offer and marketing strategy, which will give you much better results in the end.

-Set up SMS keywords and a shortcode/dedicated virtual number
+Set up SMS keywords with a dedicated virtual number

 If you plan on letting your customers opt-in via text message, you need an SMS platform like Burst.

-And all your customers need to do is text in an SMS keyword (that you create) to your dedicated virtual number or shortcode.
+To have your customers opt-in, all they need to do is text an SMS keyword (that you create) to your dedicated virtual number or shortcode.

 For example, when your customers' text in "coffee" to a shortcode (e.g. 123456) or dedicated virtual number (e.g. +61 459 333 4444), an auto-response is sent with more information on how to collect their free gift.